 For context, every single person in Australia who is NOT indigenous provides independent advice to Parliament and Government all the time.
 Think Tanks, corporate lobbyists, esteemed academics, captains of industry both local and global, unions, sports people, ex-MP’s, ministers of religion even celebrities.

 At the barest minimum, the referendum passing would mean the tacit (but not express) acknowledgement of the prior possession and yes, sovereignty, rooted in pre-existing laws and customs going back to time immemorial.
 If the majority of Australia can grasp that.
 A meaningful treaty will eventually be possible.
+A referendum result trumps a High Court judgment any day.
 There are some fixated on the order of Voice, Truth, Treaty.
 The way my lawyer-brain puts things together I’m seeing a central Voice as having the best shot at setting up a comprehensive Makarrata Committee where a truth telling process can foster a treaty agreement reflecting what actually happened during the Great Australian Silence.
 But that’s just me.
 Perhaps Australian Māori are the last bloody people who should be giving out treaty advice to anyone.
 In many respects, the failure of Te Tiriti is what forced my tupuna to cross the ditch to Sydney in 1910.
+As a body politic, well-meaning Australians do need to stop flippantly holding up the Treaty of Waitangi as “a thing we should copy.”
+We need to do our own homework, not copy someone else’s.
+When it was signed in 1840, the Brits were not in a position to forcibly dispossess Māori.
+They, mostly Ngāpuhi, were already well armed with modern weaponry and had the numerical advantage.

 ————–